 Your ADSs are transferable on the books of the depositary.
 However, the depositary may close its transfer books at any time or from time to time when it deems expedient in connection with the performance of its duties.
-The depositary may close its books from time to time for a number of reasons, including in connection with corporate events such as a rights offering, during which time the depositary needs to maintain an exact number of ADS holders on its books for a specified period.
+The depositary may close its books from time to time for a number of reasons, including in connection with corporate events such as a rights offering.
 The depositary may also close its books in emergencies, and on weekends and public holidays.
 In addition, the depositary may refuse to deliver, transfer or register transfers of ADSs generally when our books or the books of the depositary are closed, or at any time if we or the depositary deems it advisable to do so because of any requirement of law or of any government or governmental body, or under any provision of the deposit agreement, or for any other reason.